Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 }
 ```

-First, in each context, we search for the symbol to move to the next context.
+First, in each context, we are searching for the symbol to move to the next context.

 ```
 struct symbol_search_result